ysyk2021/chatgpt-and-insurance-how-ai-is-enhancing-risk-assessment-and-claims-processing/src/chapter-4-2.md

-# How AI and Chatbots can Enhance Risk Assessment and Claims Processing

 Artificial intelligence (AI) and chatbots are rapidly transforming the insurance industry by enabling more accurate, efficient, and consistent risk assessment and claims processing.
 In this chapter, we will explore the role of AI and chatbots in enhancing these processes.